brunokago/Employee-management-sytem/README.md

 1.Navigate to the frontend directory:

-2.Install dependencies:
+2.Install dependencies: npm install --force

-3.Start the development server:
+3.Start the development server:pnpm run dev

 4.The frontend will start on http://localhost:5173